breadweb/extralife-helper/README.md

 ## About

 The Extra Life Helper is a web application that Extra Life participants and teams can use to support their fundarising efforts.
-It was designed for the following use cases:
+It was designed to be used in the following ways:

 * Added to an OBS scene as a browser source for inclusion in a LIVE stream on Twitch, YouTube, or TikTok